trubrics/trubrics-sdk/README.md

 pip install "trubrics[streamlit]"
 ```

-and add test this code snippet:
+and test this code snippet in your app:

 ```python
 import streamlit as st